-His scholarship has appeared in the Journal of Criminal Law and Criminology, the Duke Law Journal Online, and the ACM Conference on Fairness, Accountability, and Transparency.
-Doyle also writes about criminal law and technology for a broader public audience with his work appear in The New York Times, The Appeal, and the New York Law Journal.
+His scholarship has appeared in the ACM Conference on Fairness, Accountability, and Transparency, the Journal of Criminal Law and Criminology, and the Duke Law Journal Online.
+His research has been cited in federal and state court decisions, including the California Supreme Court’s landmark decision, In re Humphrey, that found the state’s money bail practices to be unconstitutional.
+Doyle also writes about criminal law and technology for a broader public audience with his work appearing in The New York Times, The Appeal, and the New York Law Journal.

 Before becoming a law professor, Colin Doyle was a Climenko Fellow at Harvard Law School and worked as a staﬀ attorney at the Criminal Justice Policy Program at Harvard Law School.
 He received his J.D. magna cum laude from Harvard Law School, where he served as articles chair for the Harvard Law Review.